aflevel/IMIresist_vs_TEMPtol/README.md

 - **Phenotype_Analysis.r**:
   Rscript used to perform the linear modelling of the phenotype variation in longevity in response to imidacloprid and temperature.
   It returns a serie of tests for the effect of the continent, temperature and precipitation regime at the location of origin on longevity and poymorphism.
 It also plots the cumulative distribution of time-to-death for each assay (stored in the Pheno_data directory), the distribution of time-to-death for the entire experiment and the population and line effect on time-to-death.
-  Alternatively, lines 46 64-66 and 72 can be commented out to perform a maximum likelihood estimation of mean, std dev. minimun and maximum for the insecticide data only (no controls) to return the pheno.py design files required tfor he GWAlpha association analysis.
+  Alternatively, lines 46 64-66 and 72 can be commented out to perform a maximum likelihood estimation of mean, std dev. minimun and maximum for the insecticide data only (no controls) to return the pheno.py design files required tfor he GWAlpha association analysis (https://github.com/aflevel/GWAlpha).

+- **Phenotype_Analysis.r**:
+  Rscript used to estimate the distribution of coverage in every sequencing library.
+The initial coverage estimation was made by windows of 500bp using the pysamstats package (https://github.com/alimanfoo/pysamstats).
+  It returns a LibMedCov file; for the GWAS analysis using the GWAlpha package (https://github.com/aflevel/GWAlpha), we only retained the genomic regions that showed a coverage within the interquartile distribution of each pool (q25).

+- **Phenotype_Analysis.r**:
+  Rscript used to